The Barn Swallow with its distinctive long forked tail makes it one of the easier North American swallows to identify.

 Pairs stay together through the breeding season and sometimes will pair in consecutive seasons.
 However, Barn Swallows do not mate for life.

-Barn Swallow nesting occurs primarily in June and July.
+Barn Swallow nesting in North American, occurs anywhere from May through August with June and July being the peak period.
 Both the male and female build the nest.

 This is one of the few times you can see them on the ground collecting mud and feathers for their mud swallow nest.